china-maid/ios-splashscreen-template-v1/README.md

-ios Splashscreen Template Version 1
+iOS Splashscreen Template Version 1
 ============================

+This version is now out of date, see [Version 2](https://github.com/elistone/ios-splashscreen-template-v2) for improvements.

 Designed to help when creating iOS splash or launch screen images.